ibomash/LittleMoments/README.md

 - [ ] Make HealthKit writing configurable
 - [ ] Fix HealthKit prompt strings in Info.plist
 - Keep display on while meditating (optionally)
+- Fetch start time of next calendar event and start a session up to that start time

 ### Project infrastructure